 Don Quixote (1955) by Pablo Picasso

 However, poetry is sweet and enticing.
-It points toward beautiful, not necessarily true things.
+It points toward beautiful, but not necessarily true things.
 Philosophy devoid of eros and overwhelmed by the intellect, is drab.
 Consider the monumentally dreary task undertaken by thousands of philosophy students each year when they read Kant’s Critique of Pure Reason.
 Students busy themselves, writing endlessly irrelevant papers on a priori versus a posteriori knowledge.
 In this way, a kind of un-erotic suffering, absent of thumos, becomes the necessary pilgrimage for the modern liberal arts student.
 When philosophy is not cloaked in the sweet, enticing scent of poetry, it loses its profundity and it ceases to inspire.
 The intellect can only go so far, and it can have trouble reigning in the overly-indulgent power of eros.
 Consider the blend of philosophy and poetry in the dialogues of Plato.

 However, suppose the opposite were to happen?
 What happens when eros completely overwhelms the intellect, and poetry conquers philosophy?
 In other words, what happens when an ordinary gentleman from La Mancha (perhaps meaning “the stain” in rural, central Spain) becomes so infatuated with reading chivalrous romance novels -stories of knights, princesses, castles, and dragons- that “his brains dried up causing him to lose his mind” and he fabricates a delusion that he is a knight errant?
-In one moment an ordinary hidalgo named Alonso Quijano becomes so enamored with the world of knight errantry, based on the enticing accounts of the poets, he becomes Don Quixote (quixote – meaning the part of medieval armor that covers the thigh).
+In one moment an ordinary hidalgo named Alonso Quijano becomes so enamored with the world of knight errantry, based on the enticing accounts of the poets, that he becomes Don Quixote (quixote – meaning the part of medieval armor that covers the thigh).
 It is in this moment that poetry becomes embodied in the modern world.
 Don Quixote’s ordinary commonplace life becomes filled with wonder -prostitutes become ladies, windmills become giants (Chapter VIII), barbershop washbasins become famous helmets, and so on.
 Even a sweaty peasant girl named Aldonza, becomes “Dulcinea de Toboso,” a famed lady of immense beauty, a nod to Dante’s Beatrice and Paris’s Helen.
 All of this imaginative world is the result of imitation (mimesis) -a deep desire to see the work of art come to life.
 Poetry overcomes the dreary quest for truth, and instead the world becomes untruth.
 Don Quixote reads the fantasies of the poets as if they are a true history, a noble ideal worth striving toward.
 For example, Don Quixote reads a book about Amadís of Gaul as if the text is sacrosanct -the word of God -and, in a way, he deifies the chivalric characters.
 In doing so, he cannot simply remain an “idle reader,” and he must take up his lance, mount his aging horse, Rocinante, and sally forth.

 I have to wonder, is anyone ever simply an “idle reader”, as the narrator of Don Quixote pronounces?
 The act of reading books, and contemplating their ideas, is risky.
 It can lead to a kind of madness -like the story of Thales falling down the well in Plato’s Theaetetus.
 The philosopher appears to many as odd and frivolous.
 He is useless and often silly or clumsy.
 However, not just philosophers, but poets, theologians, and all the rest are deeply affected by books.
 Consider those who claim to act in accordance with the Bible or the Quran, or those who read deeply into Marx or Hegel and attempt to prophesy the progression of a new political society.
 Books can be dangerous.
 When we read the poets, like Don Quixote does, the world of the imagination overcomes the dreary world around us.
 The imagination becomes a wild and dangerous wilderness.